Home / Guides / How to Make Liquid Chalk

 Homemade liquid chalk

-• You are free to use any brand of chalk you’d like for this recipe.
+• You can use any brand of chalk you’d like for this recipe.
 Homemade liquid climbing chalk is a great way to put your favorite quality chalk block to use, especially if you have a specific brand that you prefer.

 • Don’t make more than you think you’ll need and try to make it as close to when you’ll use it as possible.
 Liquid chalk can dry up quickly when not in use.
 Make sure your storage container is airtight before placing it into your chalk bag.